 - CDCR only synchronizes data – changes to the configs, aliases or jars on the deployments need to be manually synched

 - Current CDCR implementations do not support Basic Authentication – The current CDCR Implementation by Apache Solr community does not work if Basic Authentication is enabled.
-This holds true till the current Solr version – Solr 8.5.
-It could be that this support is added in the future versions.
+This holds true till the current Solr version – Solr 8.11.

 - Backups are still important – CDCR does not eliminate the need for regular backups.
 Someone could still accidentally delete an index or something could corrupt your files, so a regular backup routine should still be followed.